afiore/extraloop/README.md

 # Extra Loop

-A Ruby library for extracting structured datasets from websites and web based APIs.
+A Ruby library for extracting data from websites and web based APIs.
 Supports most common document formats (i.e. HTML, XML, and JSON), and comes with a handy mechanism for iterating over paginated datasets.

 ### Installation: